-This podcast is the second in a series of two on what Dr. Margaret calls “Perfectly Hidden Depression.”
-PHD isn’t a diagnosis, but a syndrome, or group of characteristics that are found together, and serve to help you deny or ignore depression that’s kept far underneath the surface.
+This podcast is the second in a series of two on what Dr. Margaret calls “perfectly hidden depression.”
+This isn’t a diagnosis, but a syndrome, or group of characteristics that are found together, and serve to help you deny or ignore depression that’s kept far underneath the surface.
 Your life looks perfect.
 You’re active and engaged with others.
-But someone with PHD can experience tremendous loneliness, exhaustion and even suicidal thinking, although no one knows.
+But someone you can experience tremendous loneliness, exhaustion and even suicidal thinking, although no one knows.

 Some helpful links:

 A questionnaire to identify if you experience PHD.